hussius/deeplearning-biology/README.md

 **Deep-learning models for Drug Discovery and Quantum Chemistry** [[github](https://github.com/deepchem/deepchem)][[Python library](http://deepchem.io/)][[preprint](https://arxiv.org/abs/1611.03199)]

 This is a "...
 [P]ython library that aims to make the use of machine-learning in drug discovery straightforward and convenient" which checks a lot of boxes when it comes to advanced is deep learning: one-shot learning, graph convolutional networks, learning from less data, and LSTM embeddings.
 According to the GitHub site, "DeepChem aims to provide a high quality open-source toolchain that democratizes the use of deep-learning in drug discovery, materials science, and quantum chemistry."

-## Generic 'omics tools
+## Generic 'omics tools <a name="omics"></a>

 **Continuous Distributed Representation of Biological Sequences for Deep Genomics and Deep Proteomics**[[github](https://github.com/ehsanasgari/Deep-Proteomics)][[paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141287)]

 The GitHub summary reads: "We introduce a new representation for biological sequences.
 Named bio-vectors (BioVec) to refer to biological sequences in general with protein-vectors (ProtVec) for proteins (amino-acid sequences) and gene-vectors (GeneVec) for gene sequences, this representation can be widely used in applications of deep learning in proteomics and genomics.
 Biovectors are basically n-gram character skip-gram wordvectors for biological sequences (DNA, RNA, and Protein).
 In this work, we have explored biophysical and biochemical meaning of this space.
 In addition, in variety of bioinformatics tasks we have shown the strength of such a sequence representation."

-## Proteomics
+## Proteomics <a name="proteomics"></a>

 **Pcons2 – Improved Contact Predictions Using the Recognition of Protein Like Contact Patterns** [[web interface](http://c2.pcons.net/)]

 Here, a “deep random forest” with five layers is used to improve predictions of which residues (amino acids) in a protein are physically interacting which each other.
 This is useful for predicting the overall structure of the protein (a very hard problem.)

-## Genomics
+## Genomics <a name="genomics"></a>

 This category is divided into several subfields.

-### Gene expression
+### Gene expression <a name='genomics_expression'></a>

 In modeling gene expression, the inputs are typically numerical values (integers or floats) estimating how much RNA is produced from a DNA template in a particular cell type or condition.